UPDATED JULY 2019

 For Killer Location: Sant Francesc

 Palma is a destination in itself, with boutique stores, cobbled streets and the majestic central cathedral drawing in legions of tourists each year.
 Set back from the heart of the city centre is the newly opened Sant Francesc.
-While interiors buffs will love its gilded gold accents and dramatic monochrome floors and sushi fans will be easily seduced by the sky-high Japanese bar, all will fall in love with its enviable rooftop pool.
+While interiors buffs will love its gilded gold accents and dramatic monochrome floors, all will fall in love with its enviable rooftop pool.
+Also up on the roof this summer is a pop-up restaurant from one of the island’s most well known chefs – Maria Solivellas.
 Foodies are also flocking to upscale courtyard restaurant Quadrat thanks to menu offerings, including burrata with caramelised pistachios, pickled pear and ricotta ravioli and wild boar ragu with cocoa beans.

 For Peace and Quiet: Hospes Maricel